ProcessEight/m23-example-modules/htdocs/app/code/DevCertUnitOne/OneOne/README.md

 - [x] Add a preference for the interface
 - [x] Add an `after` plugin for `Magento\Dhl\Model\Carrier::setRequest`
-- [ ] Create the `var` folder
+- [x] Create the `var` folder programmatically
-- [ ] Use virtual types and DI.xml to create the logger for the plugin
+- [x] Use virtual types and DI.xml to create the logger for the plugin
     - Find an example from core, or a third party module
+- [ ] Log the request params

 ### Addressing dependencies from native (core?) modules in client code